The multiphase interstellar medium as a common origin for magnetic misalignment and TB parity violation: Methods

 where $x$~denotes an index that can be either~$i$ or~$j$.
 As an example, in \figref{fig:stokes} the case for $\ell_{\rm ref} = 20$ is shown applied to~\Q$_{353,\rm d}$ and~\U$_{353,\rm d}$.

-In \secref{ssec:fsky}, we studied how the histograms of~$\Delta \psi$~(normalized probability distribution functions, NPDFs) vary across the sky.
+In \secref{ssec:fsky}, we study how the histograms of~$\Delta \psi$~, normalized probability distribution functions (NPDFs), vary across the sky.
 In particular, we made use of four distinct masks delivered by the \Planck\ Collaboration\footnote{\url{https://pla.esac.esa.int/}}, which cover progressively larger portions of the sky, ranging from~20\% to~80\% with steps of~20\%.
 These masks are produced by masking out incrementally brighter thermal dust emission.
-Figure~\ref{fig:masks} displays these masks in different colors on a Galactic coordinate grid.
+Figure~\ref{fig:masks} displays these masks in different colors on a galactic coordinate grid.
 The masks approximately correspond to selections of sky areas by Galactic latitude, such that the 20\%~mask mostly includes regions at $|b| > 60^\circ$.
+Averaging the NPDFs obtained by using Eq.~\ref{eq:Dpsi} among all distinct data versions (i.e., {\tt{SRoll2}}, PR4, SRHT, Hessian), in the following we show their mean distribution, $\Delta \psi$, and the corresponding standard deviation.
+The impact of residual systematic effects in the \Planck\ data on the NPDFs is quantified by calculating the angle difference between the {\tt{SRoll2}} and PR4 datasets and is shown as a gray shaded area in the figures.

-In \secref{ssec:scale}, focusing on the 20\% mask, we explored how the NPDFs of~$\Delta \psi$ depend on angular scale in the two Galactic hemispheres.
+In \secref{ssec:scale}, focusing on the 20\% mask, we explore how the NPDFs of~$\Delta \psi$ depend on angular scale in the two Galactic hemispheres.
 We computed~$\Delta \psi$ after smoothing both the \Planck\ data and the \HI~templates to progressively lower angular resolutions, parameterized by the multipole $\ell_{\rm FWHM} = 180/{\rm FWHM\ [deg]}$.
 To avoid leakage from bright emission at low Galactic latitudes, we applied the 40\%~mask to the Stokes parameters before smoothing.
-We further applied a positive/negative Galactic latitude criterion to the 40\%~mask to isolate the northern and southern hemispheres.
+We further applied a positive (negative) Galactic latitude criterion to the 40\%~mask to isolate the northern (southern) hemisphere.
 The masks were also smoothed with a Gaussian beam to minimize artifacts introduced by the smoothing process.